 Mini Gourd and Pumpkin Wreath

 Add a unique fall statement to your front door with this bright and colorful wreath.
-Using an awl, poke two holes in the bottom of a pumpkin or gourd.
+Using an awl, poke two holes in the bottom of mini pumpkins or gourds.
 Thread florist's wire onto a wreath frame and attach the gourds one by one until you're satisfied with the look, then hang.

-These pumpkins get a mod makeover from geometric cutouts in different sizes and patterns.
+These outdoor pumpkin decorations got a mod makeover with geometric cutouts in different sizes and patterns.
 Just hollow out the pumpkins, then stencil on your designs.
-Cut out each square with a pumpkin carving saw and arrange on your front porch.
+Cut out each square with a pumpkin-carving saw and arrange on your front porch.
 For a country-chic look, rest pumpkins on an antique wooden chair or bench.

 Fall Corn Garland